-AdvantagesSetting up a hedge fund as an international limited partnership are as follows:
+AdvantagesSetting up a hedge fund as a limited partnership will confer the following advantages:

-- International limited partnerships offer a tax transparent "passthrough" structure. - Offers flexibility in relation to capital raising, allocation of distributions and carry structure. - Limited partners are only liable for their uncalled capital unless they take part in the management of the partnership.
+- Limited partnerships offer a tax transparent "pass-through" structure. - It is possible to elect for the limited partnership to have (or not have) separate legal personality. - Offers flexibility in relation to capital raising, allocation of distributions and carry structure. - Limited partners are only liable for their uncalled capital unless they take part in the management of the partnership.

-Disadvantages The disadvantages of setting up a hedge fund as an international limited partnership are as follows:
+Disadvantages The disadvantages of setting up a hedge fund as a limited partnership are as follows:

-- An international limited partnership does not have a separate legal personality and therefore the fund assets must be held by the general partner for the partnership. - The general partner is liable for all of the debts and obligations of the partnership to the extent that the assets of the partnership are insufficient to discharge these.
+- As a new and (as yet) judicially-untested structure, investors may not be familiar with the features of a limited partnership. - To the extent that the limited partnership does not have a separate legal personality, the fund assets must be held by the general partner for the partnership, and the general partner will be liable for all debts and obligations of the partnership to the extent that the assets of the partnership are insufficient to discharge these.